- Turkey Tail

 For Patients & Caregivers

-- To stimulate the immune system
+- Boost the immune system

 For Healthcare Professionals

-Many over-the-counter Coriolus products are not standardized, making it difficult to compare potency between brands.
+Coriolus extracts are generally well tolerated but minor adverse effects have been reported.
+Many over-the-counter products are not standardized, making it difficult to compare potency between brands.
 It is also unclear if PSK, PSP, and other Coriolus extracts have comparable effects.

 Purported Uses and Benefits

 - Cancer treatment